 Our industry is characterized by rapidly advancing technologies, intense competition and a strong emphasis on proprietary products.
 We face competition and potential competition from a number of sources, including pharmaceutical and biotechnology companies, generic drug companies, drug delivery companies and academic and research institutions.
 Some of these companies are developing therapies that are directly competitive to our approach.
 We believe the key competitive factors that will affect the development and commercial success of our product candidates include ease of administration and convenience of dosing, therapeutic efficacy, safety and tolerability profiles and cost.
-Many of our potential competitors have substantially greater financial, technical and human resources than we do, as well as more experience in the development of product candidates, obtaining FDA and other foreign regulatory approvals of products, and the commercialization of those products.
+Many of our potential competitors have substantially greater financial, technical, and human resources than we do, as well as more experience in the development of product candidates, obtaining FDA and other foreign regulatory approvals of products, and the commercialization of those products.
 Consequently, our competitors may develop similar products to address the indications targeted by our current product candidates or for other indications we may pursue in the future, and such competitors' products may be more effective, better tolerated and less costly than our product candidates.
 Our competitors may also be more successful in manufacturing and marketing their products than we are.
 We will also face competition in recruiting and retaining qualified personnel and establishing clinical trial sites and patient enrollment in clinical trials.

 The competition for Vivani will be dependent upon the individual product candidate in development.
-For Vivani's lead asset, NPM-119, the competition could be defined as any drug product/manufacturer approved for use in the treatment of patients with type 2 diabetes.
-However, we believe that our more direct competitors comprise other GLP-1 receptor agonist and combination products with a GLP-1 receptor agonist component approved or in development for type 2 diabetes only.
-In May 2022, Lilly's MounjaroTM (tirzepatide) was approved as the first and only combination GIP and GLP-1 receptor agonist for the treatment of adults with type 2 diabetes.
-Manufacturers with approved GLP-1 receptor agonists include Lilly, Novo Nordisk, AstraZeneca, and Sanofi.
+For Vivani's lead assets, NPM-115 and NPM-119, the competition could be defined as any drug product/manufacturer approved for use in the treatment of patients with obesity or type 2 diabetes, respectively.
+However, we believe that our more direct competitors comprise other GLP-1 receptor agonist and combination products with a GLP-1 receptor agonist component approved or in development for those respective indications.
+In May 2022, Lilly's Mounjaro[TM] (tirzepatide) was approved as the first and only combination GIP and GLP-1 receptor agonist for the treatment of adults with type 2 diabetes and in November 2023, Lilly secured approval of a higher dose formulation of tirzepatide injection with the brand name Zepbound[®] for chronic weight management in adults with obesity or overweight with at least one weight-related condition.
+Manufacturers with approved GLP-1 receptor agonists or dual receptor agonists include Lilly, Novo Nordisk, AstraZeneca, and Sanofi.

 In addition to the marketed GLP-1 products, Intarcia Therapeutics has continued to seek approval of ITCA 650 (six-month exenatide implant) for the treatment of patients with type 2 diabetes since 2016.
-In public correspondence, FDA asserted that the ITCA 650 NDA did not meet criteria for approval because (i) data submitted in the application do not show that the product would be safe under the proposed conditions of use and (ii) the methods used in, and the facilities and controls used for, the manufacture, processing, or packing of the product are not shown to be adequate to preserve its identity, strength, quality, and purity.
+In public correspondence, FDA asserted that the ITCA 650 New Drug Application did not meet criteria for approval because (i) data submitted in the application do not show that the product would be safe under the proposed conditions of use and (ii) the methods used in, and the facilities and controls used for, the manufacture, processing, or packing of the product are not shown to be adequate to preserve its identity, strength, quality, and purity.
 Further correspondence disclosed additional deficiencies which included, but were not limited to, data that did not demonstrate adequate device reliability in regard to dose delivery.
-While the ultimate fate of ITCA 650 remains unclear from a regulatory approval perspective, the information provided by FDA and Intarcia, informs our development path and regulatory strategy.
-In addition, the support for a six-month exenatide implant provided by patients, physicians, key opinion leaders and the American Diabetes Association provides confidence for the NPM-119 opportunity.
+At the conclusion of the September 28, 2023, FDA Public Forum to debate the approvability of the ITCA 650, Advisory Committee members voted 19-0 that "based on the available data, the Applicant has not demonstrated that the benefits of the ITCA 650 (exenatide implant) remains unclear.